rabbitmq/rabbitmq-website/docs/consumers.md

 Please note the following about single active consumer:

- * There's no guarantee on the selected active consumer, it is picked up randomly, even if [consumer priorities](#priority) are in use.
+ * When used with a classic queue, there's no guarantee on the selected active consumer, it is picked randomly, even if [consumer priorities](#priority) are in use.
+ * When used with a quorum queue, if consumer priority is set, the highest priority consumer is selected as the active consumer.
+If a higher priority consumer registers, the queue will stop delivering messages to the current active consumer and once all the messages are achnowledged, the new consumer will become the active consumer.
+ Learn more about this behviour [in the blog post announcing this feature](https://www.rabbitmq.com/blog/2024/08/28/quorum-queues-in-4.0#consumer-priorities-combined-with-single-active-consumer).
  * Trying to register a consumer with the exclusive consume flag set to true will result in an error if single active consumer is enabled on the queue.